oplS15projects/Esc/README.md

 Our motto: When in doubt, set speed to 0.

 ###How to Download and Run
-(link release)

-Open and run Esc_main.rkt.
-The player will spawn in the top left corner.
-Use the arrows to control the player.
+- Open and run Esc_main.rkt. file.
+- The player will spawn in the top left corner.
+Use the arrow keys to control the player.
+- Avoid collisions moving enemies.
+- Water boundaries will spawn along the border every 15 seconds to make the map smaller.
+- Emeies will change direction at random times.

+(link release to come)